Deploying a Server for Bioinformatics Research

 Other packages

-Sometimes you may use conda search <package_name> to search for a package with a specific build number.
+Sometimes you may use mamba search <package_name> to search for a package with a specific build number.
 To install a specific version/build of a certain packages, conduct:

 Check pytorch/tensorflow